- MD, Harvard Medical School (1968)

 - Served as a character reference on the Montana license application of the infamous Bennett Braun after he fled from Illinois.

 Richard Kluft is in some ways the scientific architect of the Satanic Panic.
 His early clinical interest was in hypnosis, and he was writing on its use in the treatment of multiple personality disorder (MPD) already in 1982.
-In 1983, he founded the International Society for the Study of Trauma and Dissociation (ISSTD; then the International Society for the Study of Multiple Personality and Dissociation) with seven colleagues.
+In 1983, he founded the International Society for the Study of Trauma and Dissociation (ISSTD; then the International Society for the Study of Multiple Personality) with seven colleagues.
 Kluft’s writing during the 1980s was prolific and focused almost exclusively on MPD, later rebranded as Dissociative Identity Disorder (DID).
 He also served as a consultant to “several hundred colleagues working with patients suffering [MPD] over the 15 year period 1973-1988.”
 His writing, editorial work, consulting work, and role in the ISSTD's annual conferences place him among the most dominant forces spreading the MPD message to the larger therapeutic community in the 1980s.
 He also helped produce the videotape "Ritual Child Abuse: A Professional Overview" for Cavalcade Productions in 1989.

 Kluft was a member of the Advisory Committee tasked with revising the Dissociative Disorders portion of the DSM upon its update to the DSM-III-R in 1987.
 The committee implemented two principal changes to the category: the role of MPD was emphasized by placing first among the subtypes of Dissociative Disorders, and the role of memory was codified as playing a central role by including it among the “essential features” of Dissociative Disorders.
 Kluft also argued against the requirement of amnesia for MPD patients on the grounds that it would lead to underdiagnosis, as such patients often exhibit “amnesia for amnesia” early in therapy, only to realize the full extent of their own supposed traumatic history after significant time spent with the therapist.
 The academic rationale for the committee’s decisions was provided largely by Kluft’s own research.
 These changes to the DSM pushed MPD further into the mainstream, and moreover added a veneer of legitimacy to the recovered memory practices employed in its treatment.